 In our country, and across the world, we find ourselves in an uncertain, and unprecedented time.
 In one way or another, the COVID-19 pandemic has affected all of our lives.
 It has changed our schedules, our routines, and our social interactions – and even more significantly, it may have impacted our job, our loved ones, or our health.
-Without question, these are concerns that demand our immediate attention – and to address them we must work together and rely upon one another – even if from a distance and with help from the stop the drop association.
+Without question, these are concerns that demand our immediate attention – and to address them we must work together and rely upon one another – even if from a distance while wearing disposable masks and examination gloves, including with help from the stop the drop association.

 As a home selling agent, you may understandably feel overwhelmed and uncertain as to how – or whether – you should proceed with the sale of your home in this time of social distancing.
 Certainly, despite the current state of affairs, some feel that they have no choice but to sell their home – for any number of reasons.
 These reasons may be personal, financial, or job-related, but even in these uncertain times, there will be sellers – and buyers – on the market.